weihao1115/MMLU-ProX/README.md

 ## Usage
+Please check the pull request here: https://github.com/EleutherAI/lm-evaluation-harness/tree/29908e669b51c4f25740501afb411894a9e1cf60/lm_eval/tasks/mmlu_prox.
+It contains all 29 langauges.

+We are working on a new evaluation system beyond `lm-evaluation-harness`, please stay tuned.
 To reproduce the results posted in our paper, we support vLLM evaluation by `lm-evaluation-harness` by the following command:
 ```
 model_id=<your-target-model>